bmraubo/bmraubo_blog/source/_posts/How-to-DNS.md

 There are four servers involved in the DNS resolution process.

 1. <u>**The DNS recursor**</u> - Receives queries from client machines, and then makes queries of its own in order to provide a response.
-While technically it may have to make more than one query in order to reach the authoritative nameserver, caching is used to keep data from previous requests available (the cache being stored on the local machine for privacy reasons).
+While technically it may have to make more than one query in order to reach the authoritative nameserver, caching is used to keep data from previous requests available.

 2. <u>**Root nameserver**</u> - First step of the resolution process proper, it takes the query from the DNS recursor and returns the Top Level Domain (TLD) server.
 In our case, the Root nameserver would point the request to the '.site' TLD.